BACKORG/estory/README.md

 - [Angularjs](https://angularjs.org/) HTML enhanced for web apps.

+- [Mongodb](http://www.mongodb.org/) MongoDB is an open-source, document database designed for ease of development and scaling.

 - [Bootstrap](http://getbootstrap.com/) Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.